DevaniRehana/cse5335-rxd0807-2/README.md

 path of my csv file (for Postgres) and JSON file (for Mongodb and Redis).

 2. What are the Heroku toolbelt commands to execute the scripts?

 Run the following commands to create,insert and retrieve data from Postgres database:

 node createPostgres.js

-(Before running the above command to create a table, run the below command to drop the existing table and uncomment the drop query in the below script)

 node postgres-insert.js